apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 DatasetTimetable Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With the introduction of ``DatasetTimetable``, it is now possible to schedule DAGs based on both dataset events and time-based schedules.
+With the introduction of ``DatasetOrTimeSchedule``, it is now possible to schedule DAGs based on both dataset events and time-based schedules.
 This feature offers flexibility for scenarios where a DAG needs to be triggered by data updates as well as run periodically according to a fixed timetable.

-For more detailed information on ``DatasetTimetable`` and its usage, refer to the corresponding section in :ref:`DatasetTimetable <dataset-timetable-section>`.
+For more detailed information on ``DatasetOrTimeSchedule`` and its usage, refer to the corresponding section in :ref:`DatasetOrTimeSchedule <dataset-timetable-section>`.

-These examples illustrate how Airflow's conditional dataset expressions can be used to create complex data-dependent scheduling scenarios, providing precise control over when DAGs are triggered in response to data updates.